Laurel High School (Mississippi)

-Laurel High School is a public school in Laurel, Mississippi, United States, part of the Laurel School District.
+Laurel High School is a public school in Laurel, Mississippi, United States.
+It is part of the Laurel School District.
 The school provides education to grades 9–12.

-In 2022, the school's enrollment was documented at about 710 with 87 percent African American, 8 percent hispanic, and 3 percent white.
+In 2022, the school's enrollment was documented at about 710, with 87 percent African American, 8 percent Hispanic, and 3 percent white.
 100 percent of students were categorized as economically disadvantaged.